10 Steps to Becoming an Exceptional Animator

 There is one more thing I want to tell you before I let you go on your journey.

-I slept over this article idea last night and woke up in the morning with this pre-planned picture layout in a golden platter just ready for me to use.
+I slept over this article idea last night and woke up in the morning with this pre-planned picture layout in a golden platter just ready for me to share with you.
 How cool is that?!
 This is what animation does to us as “animators.”
 It keeps ideas bubbling even when we sleep and offers us the creative solutions in the morning.
 I really don’t know how it works in theory, but it is true.

 Now that you have what it takes, what are you waiting for?
 Pull out your weapons and go conquer the world of animation!